 Buried at Ste Marie Cemetery, Le Havre, France. |

-Deryck Drew worked as a clerk in the bursary at Exeter College, Oxford, and before the war he joined the RAF's Volunteer Reserve.
+Deryck Drew worked as a clerk in the bursary at Exeter College, Oxford; before the war he joined the RAF's Volunteer Reserve.
 He did his initial flying training at Kidlington aerodrome, and qualified as a pilot in May 1940.
 He died less than three months later, on a flight searching for the crew of another aircraft which had failed to return to base the day before.

 |